- Why did PayFit decide to get the ISO 27001 certification?

 Why did PayFit decide to get the ISO 27001 certification?

 At PayFit, security is one of our significant development challenges.
-It is an integral part of our product.
-Due to the nature of our business, namely payroll processing, we handle sensitive, personal and confidential data.
+It is an integral part of our product and, due to the nature of our business, we handle sensitive, personal and confidential data.
 As a result, we must guarantee and deliver a safe product.

 "Since safety is part of our product, it must be an integral part of all of our work projects and corporate culture."